Phillipe Nover: Return to UFC

 After five years away from the organization, Nover made his return to the UFC when he faced Yui Chul Nam in a featherweight bout on May 16, 2015, at UFC Fight Night: Edgar vs. Faber.
 He won the fight via split decision.

 Nover next faced Zubaira Tukhugov on December 10, 2015, at UFC Fight Night 80.
 He lost the fight via split decision.

 Nover faced Renan Barão on September 24, 2016, at UFC Fight Night 95.
 He lost the fight via unanimous decision.

 Nover faced Ricky Glenn on February 11, 2017, at UFC 208.
 He lost the back-and-forth fight via split decision.

 On February 15, 2017, Nover announced his retirement from mixed martial arts.

 Brazilian Jiu-jitsu

-Before his fight with Efrain Escudero, Phillipe was awarded a black belt in Brazilian Jiu-Jitsu by Alexandre "Soca" Freitas on Dec.
+Before his fight with Efraín Escudero, Phillipe was awarded a black belt in Brazilian Jiu-Jitsu by Alexandre "Soca" Freitas on Dec.
 6, 2008.
 The ceremony took place at the Soca Brazilian Jiu-Jitsu Academy in New York.
 Phillipe has been studying BJJ since he was 17 years old.
 Nover faced his Ultimate Fighter Season 8 finale opponent Escudero in a submission-only match on November 9, 2013, at the World Jiu-Jitsu Expo; they fought to a draw.
 In his next match-up, a wrestling match at Grapple at the Garden on December 1, 2013, he was defeated by former UFC lightweight champion Frankie Edgar.

 Nover announced that he became a third degree black belt in January 2020.